vanHeemstraSystems/remote-it/README.md

 remote-it
 # RemoteIT

-Based on "remote.it" at https://remote.it/
+Based on "Remote.It" at https://remote.it/

-Based on "RemoteIT in MacOS Docker Desktop" at ...
+Based on "Remote.It in MacOS Docker Desktop" at ...

 Based on "Remote.It Docker Jumpbox - Docker Desktop Extension (How-To)" at https://www.youtube.com/watch?v=P020hGVcCOE